-Compatibility decomposition is the process of taking a string, replacing composite characters using both the Unicode canonical decomposition mappings and the Unicode compatibility decomposition mappings, and putting the result in canonical order.
+Compatibility decomposition

-A string is put into canonical order
+is the process of taking a string, recursively replacing composite characters using both the Unicode canonical decomposition mappings (including the algorithmic Hangul canonical decomposition mappings) and the Unicode compatibility decomposition mappings, and putting the result in canonical order.

-by repeatedly replacing any exchangeable pair by the pair in reversed order.
+A string is put into canonical order by repeatedly replacing any exchangeable pair by the pair in reversed order.
 When there are no remaining exchangeable pairs, then the string is in canonical order.
 Note that the replacements can be done in any order.